nobiki/docker-base/README.md

 This repository is the template for starting writing Dockerfile. [for myself]

-As a sample, golang's Hello World can be executed immediately
+* docker-base: As a sample, golang's Hello World can be executed immediately
+* laravel-base: Dockerfile template of [Laravel](http://laravel.jp/) website
+* hexo-base: Dockerfile template of [Hexo](https://hexo.io/) website